boygaggoo/school-source-code/README.md

-J# College Source Code & Documentation
+# College Source Code & Documentation

 # IMPORTANT

-I'm in the process of asking permission to publish some content provided to students (like .PDFs & Tutorial videos), as soon as I have more info.
+I'm in the process of asking permission to publish some content provided to students, I'll update as soon as I have more info.

 ## What you will find